spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Number of Scaled-down nodes: If one or more nodes have been scaled down, click the link on the button to view details.
   * Pie-chart - Virtual Node Group percentage breakdown for nodes.
-  * Pie-chart - Lifecycle percentage breakdown (On-Demand, Savings Plans, Reserved Instances, and spots).
+  * Pie-chart - Lifecycle percentage breakdown (regular, Savings Plans, Reserved Instances, and spots).
   * Node Name.
   * Virtual Node Group: You can click the link for a listed Virtual Node Group to display more details.
   * Node Pool (name of node pool)
   * VM Size: For example, standard_f4s
-  * Lifecycle: (On-Demand, Savings Plans, Reserved Instances, and spots).
+  * Lifecycle: (regular, Savings Plans, Reserved Instances, and spots).
   * Scale-Down Timestamp, for example, 06/25/2023 09:23:15

 <details>